anhaidgroup/py_labeler/docs/contributing.rst

 If you're not the developer type, contributing to the documentation is still of huge value.
-You don't even have to be an expert on *magellan_labeler* to do so!
+You don't even have to be an expert on *py_labeler* to do so!
 Something as simple as rewriting small passages for clarity as you reference the docs is a simple but effective way to contribute.
 The next person to read that passage will be in your debt!